If you want to apply to Pepperdine University, the deadline for Fall 2023 admissions is January 15 and the application fee costs $65.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Pepperdine University must submit the following items.
-Double check with Pepperdine University's admissions department to confirm all application materials and requirements.
+To apply to Pepperdine University, all applicants must submit the following items.
+Check in with Pepperdine University's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|